 For a number of years, the Lighting Industry Academy has been running a classroom-based course aimed at providing delegates with an understanding of DIALux 4 Software.
-However, DIAL does not intend to develop DIALux 4 any further as they focus future developments on the now established DIALux evo.

 Following the release of DIALux evo there were many versions during the development of this completely new software, and because it’s totally new software, there was slow uptake of it amongst DIALux users.
 But the latest release integrates design tools key to the success of lighting designers in coming years (integration with Building Information Modelling for one).